sematext/docs/docs/logagent/installation-docker.md

 title: Install Logagent
 description: Logagent, Sematext log shipper and Logstash alternative, is available as Docker image.
-It has automatic Docker installation and seamless logging system service integration with our logs management and analysis platform
+It has automatic Docker installation and seamless logging system service integration with our log management and analysis platform

 ## Installation for Docker

-To run Sematext Docker Agent you will need a Logs App Token (aka LOGSENE_TOKEN).
+To run Sematext Docker Agent you will need a Logs App Token.
 If you don't have Logs Apps yet, you can [create Apps now](https://apps.sematext.com/ui/integrations)

 See: [sematext/logagent](https://hub.docker.com/r/sematext/logagent/) on Docker Hub